 - develop strategies for handling the major types of students' problems;

-- develop a whole school approach to guidance and discipline; and
+- develop a whole school approach to guidance and discipline;

 The programme comprises the following three core courses of 3 credit points each:

 Introduction to Juvenile Delinquency and its Prevention